7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Krutenau Neighborhood

-Located southeast of Grande Ile, Krutenau is not home to any top attractions, but it is definitely one of the places to go in Strasbourg!
+Located southeast of Grande Ile, Krutenau is not home to any top sights, but it is definitely one of the places to go in Strasbourg.
 With origins as a low-class neighborhood, the district was overhauled in the 1970s to provide university student housing.
 With trendy restaurants and hip cafes, Krutenau is the center of Strasbourg nightlife.

 European Quarter